Hotels in Cork

 What are some of the best kid-friendly hotels in Cork?

-Some of the most well reviewed Cork hotels for kids include The River Lee Hotel, Hayfield Manor, and Imperial Hotel.
+Some of the best Cork hotels for kids include The River Lee Hotel, Hayfield Manor, and Imperial Hotel.
 The River Lee Hotel is a kid-friendly hotel with a guest score of 9.6 out of 10 offering family-friendly amenities like an indoor pool and a hot tub, plus highchairs in guestrooms.
 Check out Hayfield Manor with a guest score of 9.6.
 This popular hotel has an indoor pool, a hot tub, a garden-view restaurant, and more.
-Imperial Hotel is another good option in Cork City Centre with children's meals and a hot tub.
+Imperial Hotel is another good option in Cork City Centre with children's meals, a hot tub, and a coffee shop/cafe.
 Find even more kid-friendly hotels in Cork by using our "Family friendly" filter on Hotels.com when you search.

 What are the top Cork hotels with a pool?

-For a little extra luxury, discover some of the best Cork hotels with a pool.
+For some added luxury, discover the best Cork hotels with a pool.
 The River Lee Hotel is a great hotel with an indoor pool and a guest rating of 9.6 out of 10.
-Hayfield Manor is a popular hotel that features an indoor pool along with a full-service spa.
+Hayfield Manor is a popular hotel that features an indoor pool.
 To find more stays in Cork with a pool, use the "Amenities" filter on Hotels.com in your search and select "Pool".

 What are some of the best Cork hotels with free parking?